 How will 5G and the Internet of Things will transform business interests, consumer conveniences, while protecting and supporting our privacy, economic security, and democracy?

 AI and Ethics

-— The gig economy, automation, and the future of the work, workers, and unions
+-Universal basic income, gig economy, automation, portable benefits, worker reskilling, and the future of the work, workers, and unions

 Regulation and Technology

-— Why regulation/break-up of tech monopolies is needed
+-Why regulation/break-up of tech monopolies is on the agenda

 Social Media, Data, Political Campaigns and Elections